The-Duchy/MC-Feedbacks/.github/ISSUE_TEMPLATE/suggestion.md

 ---
-name: Feature request
+name: Suggestion
 about: Suggest an idea for this project
-title: "[Feature]"
+title: "[SUGGESTION]"
-labels: ''
+labels: enhancement
 assignees: ''

 ---